inglisj/EliteGymsWebsite/README.md

 # Elite Gym Website

 ## Introduction
 Elite Gyms is a fitness center delivering high end services and facilities in the health & fitness sector.
-The gyms focus is to provide fitness programs and assist in achieving fitness goals of its customers.
-The project entails a responsive website for, Elite Gyms.
-The website purpose is to attract new customers and also provide information to existing members.
-The site is marketed at potential new members to sign up for membership to the gym by choosing one of the membership option choices.
+The gyms purpose is to provide fitness facilities and programs to assist customers achieve thier fitness goals.
+The website project involves building a responsive website for, Elite Gyms.
+The website aims to attract new customers and also provide information to existing members.
+The site is marketed at potential new members to sign up for membership to the gym by choosing one of the membership option choices available.
 The website is multi purposeful for both new and existing members.

 ## UX
-Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

-The UX process established the main purposes of the site and the users who will use and visit the site.
-Based on this identification User stories were developed with a general structure of the following: The user type, performing action, desired goal.
+The UX process assisted in identifying and establishing the main purposes of the website; target new customers and inform exsisting members.
+The user stories for our website were developed with a general structure of the following: The user type, performing action, desired goal.

 The design process was iterative with basic hand written designs initially mocked up to develop the overall structure and design of the website.
 Wireframes were further developed in alignment with the user stories to capture the actions and desired goals for the user groups.